All you need to start your career in Primary Education

 We are here to help you fulfil your potential and start you on the pathway to your dream career.

-Over 25 years of experience, and our excellent relationships with many universities, means that the content of this Primary Teaching Diploma fits perfectly with their entry requirements.
+30 years of experience, and our excellent relationships with many universities, means that the content of these Diplomas fit perfectly with their entry requirements.
+We offer 3 different Options on this course: English, Science & Sport - find full details by clicking the Qualifications button above.

 What are they?